vectara/vectara-docs/www/docs/api-reference/indexing-apis/indexing.md

 data available for search and retrieval more efficiently.
 The Create Corpus Document API lets you add documents that are either in a typical structured format, or in a format that explicitly specifies each document part that becomes a search result.

 Our indexing capability transforms this structured data into a format that enables the data to become easily searchable in just a few seconds.
 We also support a variety of data formats by allowing you to specify multiple document attributes and metadata.
+You can also specify whether to stream the result or receive a complete response.

 :::tip